SECRETS TO AN AGELESS SPINE

 - People with back pain are more prone to feelings of anger and depression, sadness, worthlessness, and hopelessness.

-- Chronic pain is major public health problem, and is now of epidemic proportions.
+- Chronic pain is a major public health problem and is now of epidemic proportions.

 THREE OF THE MOST COMMON CAUSES OF CHRONIC BACK PAIN

 BAD POSTURE – POOR MOVEMENT BIO MECHANICS – WRONG EXERCISE SELECTION

-If one body part of the body is out of alignment, others parts move out of alignment to balance it.
+If one body part of the body is out of alignment, other parts move out of alignment to balance it.
 Bad posture is often caused muscular imbalances which occur when you have overdeveloped and tight muscles in one area of your body while the opposing muscles are weak and stretched out of their normal position, causing a constant tug of war syndrome during daily activities.
 As your muscles progressively get more out of balance, you end up pulling yourself out of proper alignment.

 It prematurely ages your spine, joints, tendons, ligaments and results in injuries such as: Sciatica, frozen shoulder, knee pain, hip pain, and all forms of back pain.